aurora-opensource/xviz/docs/overview/concepts.md

 ## Variable

 A sequences of values the occur at a one time.
 Like the speed of travel over a planned path for a vehicle.
-Each time time you get an update to a variable stream, the full list of values changes.
+Each time you get an update to a variable stream, the full list of values changes.

 ## Time Series